John Varley Roberts: Roberts as composer

 Varley Roberts composed some forty anthems, four complete services, organ solos, songs, part songs, and the cantata Jonah already mentioned in connection with his 1876 DMus.
 While at Halifax he composed the anthem, Seek ye the Lord, which according to Clay in his History of the Music of Halifax Parish Church ‘made known his name unto the ends of the earth’.
-While this may be something of an exaggeration, it is remarkable that this particular piece – and Varley Roberts’ anthems more generally – are still very popular in countries as far apart as the United States, South Africa and Japan.
 Roberts’ music is tuneful, often (as with Call to Remembrance and Seek ye the Lord) beginning with a solo section before the full choir enters, repeating the opening melody, somewhat in the style of seventeenth- and eighteenth-century verse anthems.
 Other anthems are ‘full’ throughout.
 The style is straightforward, with little counterpoint and unchallenging organ accompaniments.
 The harmonic language is very much of its time, with Mendelssohn and Samuel Sebastian Wesley being two obvious influences, though the textures perhaps also hark back to eighteenth-century models, especially in the organ or piano parts.
 The longer works employ recitative, as for example The Passion, which clearly owes something both to Stainer's Crucifixion and the broader oratorio style.
 This was not a period of great church or secular music.
 It was only with the rise of Parry, Stanford and Elgar that both sacred and secular music reached the heights of Purcell and Handel.
 Nevertheless, Varley Roberts’ music served a purpose, whether in church or home.
 A former chorister wrote of his work: